JuanDavidVasquez/projectSena/README.md

 # Notas
-Este es un repositorio del app appTask
+This is a repository of the app appTask

+npm i (client and api)